Code-Institute-Submissions/Prickly/README.md

                             <li>To get the `STRIPE_WH_SECRET` value, click on the added link under Endpoints and copy the Signing secret key in your variable</li>
                         </ul>
                 </details>
+    - `ALLOWED_HOSTS` this should be set to your ngrok url
 1. Run the application

         python3 manage.py runserver